sageserpent-open/modest-proposal/README.md

    refabrication, the demands on the cladding and fuel should be easier to meet as any individual fuel rod doesn't have to undergo the entire shuffle cycle.
 By only separating out one fertile isotope, Th-232, we gain same enrichment over and above that from breeding alone in the first and second round of reprocessing, which hopefully gives UO2 a chance to compete.
-But there are qualitative notions - hence this project.
+But these are qualitative notions - hence this project.